pansay/linguistica/content/posts/2014-10-30_abroad-the-magic-word.md

 >
 > &ndash; *[Las malas intenciones](http://www.imdb.com/title/tt1696181/)*

-As for the welcome emigrant and the unwelcome immigrant, the currently negative perception of "foreign countries" was once the positive perception of "abroad", especially in the prison-countries of Communist countries: in Czechoslovakia, *[zahraničí](http://cs.wikipedia.org/wiki/Zahrani%C4%8D%C3%AD)* [cs], that which lies beyond the borders, as opposed to *[cizina](http://cs.wiktionary.org/wiki/cizina)* [cs] that which is foreign.
+Similar to the welcome emigrant and the unwelcome immigrant, the currently negative perception of "foreign countries" was once the positive perception of "abroad", especially in the prison-countries of Communist regimes: in Czechoslovakia, *[zahraničí](http://cs.wikipedia.org/wiki/Zahrani%C4%8D%C3%AD)* [cs], that which lies beyond the borders, as opposed to *[cizina](http://cs.wiktionary.org/wiki/cizina)* [cs] that which is foreign.
 In Russian, *заграница* [ru], which is probably what Ayn Rand, who fled Soviet Russia, had in mind when writing about *abroad* [en]:

 >Consciously or not, in the mind of any rebel in Soviet Russia, particularly of the young, there is only one court of final appeal against the injustice, the brutality, the sadistic horror of the inhuman social system in which they are trapped: *abroad*.
 >